INSIGHT: Spatially resolved survival modelling from routine histology crosslinked with molecular profiling reveals prognostic epithelial-immune axes in stage II/III colorectal cancer: Introduction

 \section{Introduction}

 Around 75\% of the 1.9 million new annual colorectal cancer (CRC) diagnoses worldwide are non-metastatic (stage I-III)~\cite{xi2021global}.
 For these patients, surgical resection remains the standard of care.
-However, approximately 25\% of stage II–III cases harbour undetected micro-metastatic disease at diagnosis leading to cancer-related death~\cite{murray2020subtypes}.
-Prognosis, typically assessed through pathological Tumour-Node-Metastasis (pTNM) staging after surgery, guides decisions on adjuvant chemotherapy.
-However pTNM is a limited prognosticator of recurrence as it does not predict therapeutic benefit~\cite{liu2018p}.
-Efforts to refine risk stratification using histopathological, clinical and molecular data have shown limited benefit~\cite{chen2021pathological}.
-Circulating tumour DNA (ctDNA) shows promise for detecting residual disease, but is not mature enough for clinical integration~\cite{ma2025circulating}.
-Altogether, current prognostication frameworks put thousands of patients at risk each year for both over- and undertreatment, leading to societal cost.
+However, approximately 25\% of stage II-III cases harbour undetected micro-metastatic disease at diagnosis, leading to cancer-related death~\cite{murray2020subtypes}.
+Prognosis, typically assessed through pathological Tumour-Node-Metastasis (pTNM) staging after surgery, guides adjuvant chemotherapy decisions.
+However, pTNM provides limited prognostic resolution and offers incomplete treatment guidance, particularly in stage II/III disease where uncertainty remains high~\cite{liu2018p}.
+Efforts to refine risk stratification using various features have shown limited benefit~\cite{chen2021pathological}.
+Recent studies show that image-derived predictors can stratify risk from histopathology, but often depend on non-image clinical variables and offer limited biological interpretability~\cite{kleppe2022clinical,skrede2020deep}.
+Circulating tumour DNA (ctDNA) shows promise, but is not mature enough for clinical integration~\cite{ma2025circulating}.
+Altogether, current prognostication frameworks put thousands of patients at risk for both over- and undertreatment.

-We postulate histology holds latent prognostic information capable of explaining these outcome disparities.
-However, conventional mechanistic discovery may fail to capture the full spectrum of such information.
-Some prognostic patterns are too complex or subtle for human perception, while others remain unexplored due to reliance on preselected features and established hypotheses.
-Moreover, many biological processes relevant to prognosis do not act independently: epithelial state, stromal remodeling, immune suppression, and tissue architecture co-evolve in patient-specific ways, giving rise to higher-order spatial patterns that are difficult to detect using reductionist analyses.
-Capturing such interactions requires approaches that can integrate multiple scales of tissue organisation.